Celts to the Creche: Day 29

 Cuthbert even met Ælfflæd once again at Osingadun, where there was a newly established cell of Whitby with a church that Cuthbert was dedicating.
 Some believe that Osingdun may be modern-day Kirkdale as the church has Saxon work.
 It is also interesting that the church is dedicated to St. Gregory whom the anonymous monk of Whitby wrote about.

 Another time, Ælfflæd hosted a dinner for Cuthbert in which he had a vision while at the dinner table of someone who had died. Ælfflæd asked who it was and he replied that it was someone from her monastery.
-The next day she learned that one of her shepherds, Hadwald fell from a tree and died at the exact time that Cuthbert “saw” it in his vision.
+The next day she learned that Hadwald, one of the monks of Whitby who may have also been a shepherd fell from a tree and died at the exact time that Cuthbert “saw” it in his vision.

 Trumwine, Bishop to the Picts Moves to Whitby: Bede records that the Bishop to the Picts, Trumwine, chose to live out his retirement at Whitby and he was buried there.
 He helped Ælfflæd administer this large and prestigious double monastery and was also a comfort to her.
-Bede relates that Trumwine was a good source of information about Cuthbert.
+Bede relates that Trumwine was a good source of information about Cuthbert as he wrote about this saint of Lindisfarne.

-Further Reflections on Ælfflæd: Eddius Stephanus (Stephen of Ripon) in his Life of Wilfrid described Ælfflæd as “always the comforter and the best counselor of the whole kingdom.”
-Bede also speaks highly of her in his Life of St. Cuthbert, saying that she had “increased the nobility of a royal pedigree by the much more potent nobility of the greatest virtues.”
-Those were some very complimentary words of this Abbess by Bede and the writer of Wilfrid’s life.
-She must have been a very strong, courageous, compassionate, and wise leader of this double monastery.
+Further Reflections on Ælfflæd: Not only did Eddius Stephanus (Stephen of Ripon) in his Life of Wilfrid describe Ælfflæd as “always the comforter and the best counselor of the whole kingdom, ” but also the great writer and historian Bede thought very highly of her.
+He says of her in his Life of St. Cuthbert, she had “increased the nobility of a royal pedigree by the much more potent nobility of the greatest virtues.”
+Abbess Ælfflæd must have been a very strong, courageous, compassionate, and wise leader of this double monastery.
 Hilda raised her well!

-There is a letter written about 700 that some think that well educated Ælfflaed wrote in a very florid and “high-brow” Latin letter addressed to the Abbess Adolana of Pfalzel near Treves commending one of Ælfflaed’s friends, another Abbess who was staying at Whitby who was very ready to begin her journey back home.
+There is a letter written about 700 that some think that well-educated Ælfflæd wrote in a very florid and “high-brow” Latin letter addressed to the Abbess Adolana of Pfalzel near Treves.
+In this letter, Ælfflæd was commending one of friends, another Abbess who was staying at Whitby who was very ready to begin her journey back home.
+Even, the anonymous Life of St. Gregory was written at Whitby while Ælfflæd was abbess.

 Excavations in the 1920s at Whitby by Radford and Peers found several building foundations and two inscribed memorial stones believed to record the deaths of Ælfflaed, Abbess of Whitby, and Cyneburgh, Queen of King Oswald.